-(courtesy of YouTube user and developer RED ART GAMES)
+(courtesy of YouTube user and publisher RED ART GAMES)

-(courtesy of YouTube user and developer RED ART GAMES)
+(courtesy of YouTube user and publisher RED ART GAMES)

 Each character has his/her own capabilities for shot (×) and special attack (□ or ○).
 All characters share the same speed and roughly the same problems with their hitboxes, which just seem too big for their sprite work.
 This means you need to get used to a safe zone when dodging.
 All those colored diamonds released by destroyed enemies fill up the power gauge, which in turn allows player to use their special attacks.
 The mechanism for stocking special attacks is kinda shady, but as long as a star is shown on the power gauge you can use them.
 Special attacks make you invincible while they last.

 Upgrades and other items appear randomly or by destroying a blue gift box.
 Popsicles are the regular power-ups.
 Their color is irrelevant except for the blinking popsicle that makes you invincible for a few seconds.
 Ice cream toppings that look like small keys, on the other hand, affect gameplay in the following way: blue creates a rotating option, orange creates a trailing option that provides additional firepower and green makes you suck all diamonds automatically.
 Toppings are self-excludent and their effect is restricted to a single stage only.
 There's also another item that grants you an extra life.
 The alphabet letters forming the word ICE CREAM are there just to provide some bonus points at the end of the level.